Woman says South Florida hospital left gauze inside her body

 The couple said they were told that a doctor forgot to remove a foot long piece of gauze after Jamila’s surgery.

-“In our hearts, we were just frustrated and upset that that was left in me,” she said.
+“In our hearts, to be honest we were just frustrated and upset.
+The fact that that was left in me,” she said.
 “Something could have happened to me, and I have a newborn.”

 Jamila said she was told by doctors that the gauze could have caused an infection or even cancer.